juri-sinitson/angular-monorepo/README.md

    > to test if it's really there.
 But don't test e.g. the button of
    > the UI library you use directly.
 They have already made if for you.
    > Same applies for the internal dependencies in your project.
-5. Generate the tests by the AI (assistant)
+5. Generate the tests by an AI (assistant)
    > An AI assistant (e.g. Copilot or Phind) will very often save a lot of
    > your typing.
 Of course you should have read, understood and
-   > very often improved and/corrected those generated tests.
+   > very often improved and/or corrected those generated tests.
 Sometimes
    > you will even need to write your tests yourself completely before an
-   > AI assistant has the correct idea, how you want to get your tests
+   > AI (assistant) has the correct idea, how you want to get your tests
    > generated.

 While this work flow might still have a steep curve at the beginning, you later